 Proof.
-For the static Schrödinger equation, we can also use the method in the proof of Theorem 3 or other methods in Lu et al. (2021b) and Farrell et al. (2021), due to the similarity between the problem and the generalization error of $L^2$ regression with bounded noise.
+For the static Schrödinger equation, we can also use the method in the proof of Theorem 2.4 or other methods in Lu et al. (2021b), Lei et al. (2025) and Farrell et al. (2021), due to the similarity between the problem and the generalization error of L^2 regression with bounded noise.
 However, the methods mentioned above are quite complex.
 Here, we provide a simple proof through a different error decomposition and LRC, which can be easily adapted for other problems with similar strongly convex structures.